fgindraud/slam/Readme.md

 * more resistant to stupid hardware
 	* statistical layout if not Edid
-	* do not fail on broken Edid (log anyway, use statistical)
-	* what to store in database in these cases ?
-		* either
 * Move away from superexponential ISL craziness (use tree and lockpoints)
 * dbus interface :
 	* backlight change